Samhita-kolluri/SEMANTIC/README.md

-# S.E.M.A.N.T.I.C: Systematic Evaluation of Multi-class Article News-Text Identification and Categorization
+#  SEMANTIC: Systematic Evaluation of Multi-class Article News-Text Identification and Categorization